S. Max Edelson

 Lee B. Wilson (2014), “Masters of Law: English Legal Culture and the Law of Slavery in Colonial South Carolina and the British Atlantic World, 1669-1783,” Associate Professor of History, Clemson University

-Mary S. Draper (2016), “The Tropical Metropolis: Cities and Society in the Early Modern British Caribbean," Assistant Professor of History, Midwestern State University
+Mary S. Draper (2016), “The Tropical Metropolis: Cities and Society in the Early Modern British Caribbean," Associate Professor of History, Midwestern State University

 Hannah K. Tucker (2021), "Masters of the Market: Ship Captaincy in the British Atlantic, 1680-1774," Assistant Professor of History, Copenhagen Business School